mockery/mockery/README.markdown

 In addition to expectation arrays, you can also pass in a closure which contains reusable expectations.
 This can be passed as the second parameter, or as the third parameter if partnered with an expectation array.
+This is one method for creating reusable mock expectations.

     $mock = \Mockery::mock('stdClass');

 Creates a mock identical to a named mock, except the name is an actual class name.
-Creates a simple mock as previous examples show, except the mock object will inherit the class type (via extension), i.e. it will pass type hints or instanceof evaluations for stdClass.
+Creates a simple mock as previous examples show, except the mock object will inherit the class type (via inheritance), i.e. it will pass type hints or instanceof evaluations for stdClass.
 Useful where a mock object must be of a specific type.